 The reason why CMRA was introduced has a lot to do with the address.
 The biggest draw for a CMRA is the Real Street Address.

-• The Problem: A USPS PO Box looks like a PO Box (e.g., PO Box 123).
+- The Problem: A USPS PO Box appears to be a PO Box (e.g., PO Box 123).
 Many banks, credit card companies, and government agencies (like the IRS or Secretary of State) won’t allow you to use a PO Box for official business registration.

 2. The “Universal Receiver” Status